siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Error: AudioPlayer cannot play video.
 ```

-In this scenario, any class that implements the MediaPlayer interface would be required to implement all methods, even if some are irrelevant to its functionality.
-For instance, an audio player would have to provide implementations for playVideo and adjustVideoBrightness, which are not applicable to audio playback.
+**Issues**

+- **Unnecessary Methods:** The `MediaPlayer` interface includes methods that not all implementing classes need, leading to `fat` interfaces.

+- **Potential Errors:** Implementing irrelevant methods can lead to errors or unhandled exceptions, as seen in the example where the `AudioPlayer` cannot play videos.

 ### Example of Maintaining ISP

-To adhere to the ISP, we can break the large interface into smaller, more focused interfaces:
+To adhere to the ISP, we can break the large interface into smaller, more focused interfaces.

 ```java
 interface AudioPlayer {